facebookarchive/open-graph-protocol/index.markdown

 <a name="metadata"></a>
 Basic metadata
 --
-To Open Graph-enable your page, you need to add basic metadata to your page.
-We've chosen to use [RDFa](http://en.wikipedia.org/wiki/RDFa) which means that you'll place additional `<meta>` tags in the `<head>` of your web page.
-The four required properties for every Open Graph page are:
+To turn your web pages into graph objects, you need to add basic metadata to your page.
+We've based the initial version of the protocol on [RDFa](http://en.wikipedia.org/wiki/RDFa) which means that you'll place additional `<meta>` tags in the `<head>` of your web page.
+The four required properties for every page are:

  * `og:title` - The title of your object as it should appear within the graph, e.g., "The Rock".
  * `og:type` - The [type](#types) of your object, e.g., "movie".
 Depending on the type you specify, other properties may also be required.